 Certain provisions of our amended and restated certificate of incorporation and amended and restated bylaws may have an antitakeover effect and may delay, defer or prevent a merger, acquisition, tender offer, takeover attempt or other change of control transaction that a stockholder might consider in its best interest, including those attempts that might result in a premium over the market price for the shares held by our stockholders.

 These provisions provide for, among other things:

-- a classified Board of Directors with staggered three-year terms; - the ability of our Board of Directors to issue one or more series of preferred stock; - advance notice for nominations of directors by stockholders and for stockholders to include matters to be considered at our annual meetings; - certain limitations on convening special stockholder meetings; - the removal of directors only for cause and only upon the affirmative vote of the holders of at least 66 2 / 3 % in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class; and - that certain provisions may be amended only by the affirmative vote of the holders of at least 66 2/3 % in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class.
+• the ability of our Board of Directors to issue one or more series of preferred stock;

+- advance notice for nominations of directors by stockholders and for stockholders to include matters to be considered at our annual meetings; - certain limitations on convening special stockholder meetings; - the removal of directors with or without cause only by the affirmative vote of the holders of at least 66 2/3 % in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class; and - that certain provisions may be amended only by the affirmative vote of the holders of at least 66 2 / 3 % in voting power of all the then-outstanding shares of stock of the Company entitled to vote thereon, voting together as a single class.